pnp/sp-starter-kit/documentation/common-provision-results.md

 ## ERROR: Not Targeted Release

-SP Starter Kit requires that your tenant be set to `Targeted Release` for all users.
+SP Starter Kit V2- required that your tenant be set to `Targeted Release` for all users.
 When the deployment script attempts to provision solution.xml to your tenant, included is an action to upload the included .sppkg SPFx solution to your tenant app catalog as well as approve API permissions.
-This step fails if you have not properly configured your tenant to `Targeted Release`.
+This step could fail if you have a legacy tenant that has not properly configured your tenant to `Targeted Release`.

-An error may appear similar to the following:
+If you encounter an error similar to the following, you might need to set your tenant to targetted release for all users:

 `Apply-PnPProvisioningHierarchy : {"error":{"code":"-2147024891, System.UnauthorizedAccessException","message":"{"lang","en-us","value":"Access denied.
 You do not have permissions to perform this action or access this resource."}}}`